syncfusion-content/wpf-docs/wpf/DoubleTextBox/Getting-Started.md

 # Getting started with WPF DoubleTextBox

-This section explains how to create a WPF `DoubleTextBox` control and explains about its features.
+This section explains how to create a WPF `DoubleTextBox` control and its features.

 ## Assembly deployment